 Threshold Application

-An application must be made by [insert a date or dates which indicate whether there is an annual date or a termly date] and submitted to [name/position].
+An application must be made by 15th June and submitted to Alex Pearson Headteacher

-A successful applicant will progress to a point* on the upper pay range determined by the Headteacher from [insert a date or dates] from which progression to the upper pay range will be paid.
+A successful applicant will progress to a point* on the upper pay range determined by the Headteacher from 1ST September from which progression to the upper pay range will be paid.
 This may be termly or annually.

 * The policy may determine that successful applicants will progress to the minimum of the upper pay range or delegate discretion to the Headteacher to determine to which point on the upper pay range the successful applicant may progress.
 See Annex C.